What its like to suffer a tragedy during a global pandemic?

 When we finally got the ultrasound, I could see the baby and the yolk sac in the exact spot where I was experiencing the most amount of pain.
 Twenty minutes later the doctor came back into our room, sat down, and said, “I’m sorry to tell you guys the pregnancy is ectopic.”
 In the 30 minutes in took for her to deliver the results, we sat already knowing what was happening.
 Working for a Catholic health care organization as well as being involved with pro-life activism, we both knew what it meant to have an ectopic pregnancy.
 The baby had implanted in my fallopian tube instead of my uterus, meaning there was no room for growth.
 The baby was not going to make it no matter what was done.
 And if nothing was done, my internal organs would eventually rupture, threatening my life.
 We also knew that not every treatment given for ectopic pregnancy would recognize the dignity of the child that was growing inside me.

-The most common treatment, Methotrexate, is a pill typically given to cancer patients and works similar to chemotherapy as it attacks rapidly dividing cells.
-This was not an option for us.
-Although small and attached to an area of my body that was dangerous for both of us, I knew directly targeting the life of my child was still wrong.
+The most common treatment, Methotrexate, is a pill or injection typically given to cancer patients and works similar to chemotherapy as it attacks rapidly dividing cells.
+My conscience told me that this was not an option for us.
+Although small and attached to an area of my body that was dangerous for both of us, I believed directly targeting the life of my child was still wrong.
 So what was the solution?